farfromguam/nice-things/readme.md

 Every 10 minutes all day on your birthday<br>
 `*/10 * D M * /usr/local/bin/nice_things.rb`

+7) Check that your crontab has been saved
+`sudo crontab -l`

-5) If you find yourself not wanting encouragement<br>
+6) If you find yourself not wanting encouragement<br>
-run `crontab -e` and remove your event
+run `sudo crontab -e` and remove your event